top of page

 Lucia Mrvova

 Lucia graduated from Glasgow University in 2024 with a first-class honour’s degree in Microbiology.
-We caught up with her just before she completed her studies at Glasgow to learn about the year she spent in Lucy Glover’s lab at the Institut Pasteur as part of the Pasteur- Glasgow integrated master’s programme.
+During her undergraduate studies, Lucia spent a year in Lucy Glover’s lab at the Institut Pasteur as part of the Pasteur-UK integrated master’s programme.

 Let’s start with a bit of background on you and your journey to the Pasteur- Glasgow integrated master’s programme…

-LM: Of course, my studies in Glasgow started in September 2019 after moving there from Slovakia.
+LM: Of course, my undergraduate studies in Glasgow started in September 2019.
 During my penultimate year, I had the opportunity to embark on a nine-month-long work placement, allowing me to get a master’s in science (MSci) diploma.
 I decided to pursue my placement at the Institut Pasteur which I knew thanks to its international reputation and long-standing history in microbiological research.
 I was lucky to have had the chance to speak to other MSci students from the University of Glasgow who had completed their placements at the Institut Pasteur and recommended it for the intellectually stimulating environment and the ability to work alongside world-renowned scientists.

 It's great to hear the Institut Pasteur has such a reputation on the Glasgow Campus!
 What about your own experience in Paris and specifically your research project?